Table of Contents

 should be noted with the TEXINFO_REQD

-variable in the package Makefile
+variable in the package Makefile.
+By

 default, a minimum version of 3.12 is required.
 If the system